mmistakes/so-simple-theme/events/stancon.md

 - Academic: $150
 - Industry: $300

-This will include coffee and lunch.
+This includes light breakfast, coffee, and lunch.
 Probably won't get swag.

+## On-site Registration (on January 21, 2017; cash or through Eventbrite)

+If StanCon isn't sold out:

+- $400

+This includes light breakfast, coffee, and lunch.
+No swag.

 # Contributed talks: